otaviojava/money-api-book/en/chapter1.md

 }
 ```

-So adding an abstraction for representing money becomes more and more obvious after we try all this tricks.
+So adding an abstraction for representing money becomes more and more obvious after we try all these tricks.
 Martin Fowler wrote an article describing an abstraction for representing money that solves the following issues:

 * Single responsibility , the money class is the only type that is responsible for dealing with money.
 * No need for the utility classes because the money class will be the only class responsible for this kind of validation.